Josh Barnett: Bellator MMA

-Professional wrestling
+Professional wrestling career

 New Japan Pro-Wrestling (2003–2004, 2015–present)

-Barnett began his overseas career as a professional wrestler in the New Japan Pro-Wrestling (NJPW) organization, where he wrestled numerous matches in 2003 and 2004.
-In his first match, he wrestled champion Yuji Nagata for that promotions version of the IWGP Heavyweight Championship.
+Barnett began his career as a professional wrestler in the New Japan Pro-Wrestling (NJPW) organization, where he wrestled numerous matches in 2003 and 2004.
+In his first match, he wrestled champion Yuji Nagata for the IWGP Heavyweight Championship.
 Although unsuccessful in that match, Barnett formed a tag team with Perry Saturn and was undefeated in the following NJPW tour, Fighting Spirit 2003.
 Barnett wrestled over 50 matches in total for the NJPW promotion.

 In January 2015, Barnett began working as a color commentator for NJPW's weekly program on AXS TV.

-In 2022, Josh Barnett began appearing on NJPW Strong occasionally wrestling.
+Throughout 2022, Barnett appeared on NJPW Strong, wrestling occasionally.

-Inoki Genome Federation (2007–2014)
+Inoki Genome Federation (2007–2012, 2014)

 Barnett debuted in Antonio Inoki's Inoki Genome Federation (IGF) wrestling promotion in June 2007 with a victory over Tadao Yasuda.
 He racked up victories against Don Frye and Montanha Silva before suffering his first loss against Naoya Ogawa.
 The same man he beat earlier in the night.
 Since the loss, he has been on a winning streak beating The Predator, Hitokui Yoshiki, Tank Abbott, Jon Andersen, Fonseca, Atsushi Sawada, Bob Sapp, Ultimate Mask, Tim Sylvia, Montanha Silva, Bobby Lashley and Hideki Suzuki.

 Starting in February at IGF Genome 14, IGF began a title tournament to crown a new Heavyweight Champion and Barnett not only continued his winning streak but he advanced to the semi-finals of the tournament with his victory over Montanha Silva.
 In July at IGF Genome 16, he defeated Bobby Lashley with a cross armbreaker to advance to the finals of the title tournament.
 He was scheduled to face Jérôme Le Banner for the IGF Heavyweight Championship in a tournament final scheduled for August 27 at the IGF Super Stars Festival 2011.
 However, it was announced on August 19 that Barnett had to pull out of the match up and Le Banner was declared the first ever IGF champion on August 22.
 However, Josh Barnett would get his shot at the IGF Heavyweight Championship on December 2 against the champion, Jerome Le Banner.
 Barnett would lose the contest by knockout.

-On New Year's Eve, Barnett made his return to Japan for the Fight for Japan event, where he would face Hideki Suzuki in an IGF Rules match.
-After a wrestling clinic was put on by both athletes, it was Barnett who won with a brainbuster to seal the victory.
+On New Year's Eve, Barnett made his return to Japan for the Fight for Japan event, where he would face Hideki Suzuki in an IGF Rules.
+Barnett won with a brainbuster.

 Total Nonstop Action Wrestling (2017)

-During the January 2017 Impact Wrestling tapings, Barnett joined Total Nonstop Action Wrestling (TNA), answering an open challenge from Bobby Lashley, for a match for the TNA World Heavyweight Championship.
+During the January 2017 Impact Wrestling tapings, Barnett unsuccessfully faced Bobby Lashley in an open challenge for the TNA World Heavyweight Championship.